ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

      |                   /
      c5---c11---c12---c14---c19                       kate

+There are different possible workflows when using Git for code development.

+One of the examples may be when the master branch holds stable and tested code.
 If a bug is found by a user, a bug fix can be applied to the release branch, and then merged with the master branch.
 When a feature or developer-specific branch, is stable and has been reviewed and tested it can be merged with the master branch.
 When the master branch has been reviewed and tested and is ready for release, a new release branch can be created from it.
+If you want to learn more about workflows with Git, have a look at the [AstroPy development workflow](http://astropy.readthedocs.org/en/latest/development/workflow/development_workflow.html).

 ### Branching in practice